g80c/gocode2019/README.md

+# GoCode Info:
+  - Video:

 # GoCode Colorado - Analysis

+We focused on many datasets for this competition.
+Our focus was on four data type structures: business, GDP, college degrees, and college finances.

 The first dataset we focused on was 'Degrees Awarded to Post-Secondary Graduates in Colorado'.

 Description of the dataset: 'Demographics for all certificate, degree, or formal award approved by Colorado Department of Higher Education (CDHE) for students since 2001.
 Demographics include data on age, ethnicity, program name, and residency.'

-## Breakdown of Institutions' Awardees
+# Breakdown of Institutions' Awardees

 There are 29 unique institutions described in the dataset.
 For any given year, if the awardees associated with the institution was greater than 5% of total awardees for the year, the institution is represented.
 For all institutions which make up less than or equal to 5% of total awardees, that institution is grouped into 'Other'.